-4. Beneficiary Rollovers From Employer-Sponsored Retirement Plans.
-If you are a spouse, nonspouse, or qualified trust beneficiary of a deceased employer-sponsored retirement plan participant, you may directly roll over inherited assets from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan to an inherited IRA.
-The IRA must be maintained as an inherited IRA, subject to the beneficiary distribution requirements.
+- 4. Beneficiary Rollovers From Employer-Sponsored Retirement Plans.
+If you are a spouse or nonspouse beneficiary of a deceased employer-sponsored retirement plan participant, or the trustee of an eligible type of trust named as beneficiary of such participant, you may directly roll over inherited assets from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan to an inherited IRA, as permitted by the IRS.
+The IRA must be maintained as an inherited IRA, subject to the beneficiary distribution requirements. - 5.
+Traditional IRA-to-SIMPLE IRA Rollovers.
+Assets distributed from your Traditional IRA may be rolled over to a SIMPLE IRA if the requirements of IRC Sec.
+408(d)(3) are met and two years have passed since you first participated in a SIMPLE IRA plan sponsored by your employer.
+A proper Traditional IRA-to-SIMPLE IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
+In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.